-Improving Food Safety with AR and VR
+Improving Food Safety with VR and AR Food Services

 Food and beverage is one of the largest industrial sectors across the world.
 Increasing population, rising disposable income, and rapid economic growth have resulted in strong growth of this industry.
 Within the year 2022, the global market for food and beverage is expected to touch almost $10,000 billion.
 This growing market brings significant opportunities as well as risk factors to the industry players.

 Training of New Employees: New employee onboarding and training is a time consuming and expensive endeavour in any industry.
 During this phase, it is important for the organisations to impart the required skillsets.
 Similarly, the employees must be able to retain those skillsets.

-Elimination of Food Processing Errors: The utility of augmented reality in maintenance, manufacturing, and other sectors is already well established.
-For example, AR headsets can be provided to an automotive plant’s assembly line workers to provide them detailed breakdowns of their task through a digital overlay in their peripheral vision.
+Reduction of Food Processing Errors: The utility of augmented reality in maintenance, manufacturing, and other sectors is already well established.
+For example, AR headsets can be provided to an automotive plant’s assembly line workers.
+This would provide them detailed breakdowns of their task through a digital overlay in their peripheral vision.

 Most of these items are known as luxury food, and have specialised cooking procedures to make them fit for human consumption.
 Any failure to do that can easily lead to immediate health issues.
 The likelihood of these incidents can be reduced significantly by using augmented reality.
 It can assist the chefs with ongoing reminders and guidance without diverting their attention from work.